 Requirement 29: If an identifier of type “local” MUST be used, this identifier SHOULD be valid in the scope of the PREMIS document.

-Requirement 30: Other object identifiers of the allowed types CAN be used additionally to the identifier of type “local”.
+Requirement 30: Other object identifiers of the allowed types COULD be used additionally to the identifier of type “local”.

 The example shown in Listing 10 has one identifier which is valid in the scope of the PREMIS file of type “local”.